-All of this output is transferred to the Captivate editor, which has a familiar slides-based interface so that you can make edits and add interstitials or other learning prompts as required.
+All of this output from the authoring tool is transferred to the Captivate editor, which has a familiar slides-based interface so that you can make edits and add interstitials or other learning prompts as required.

 As a flow, this part of the software feels very intuitive.
 However, our creation experience was marred by some bad software errors (using a 2017 MacBook Pro running OSX High Sierra) – captivate crashed multiple times when we were creating the guide, and also experienced problems quitting the screen recording session, which left us unable to use the computer until we force-quit the entire program.

-These issues notwithstanding, the Captivate authoring tool’s output is OK – you can export your walkthrough in SWF format or HTML5, which makes it very easy to share with others or embed on an intranet.
+These issues notwithstanding, the Captivate authoring tool’s output is OK – you can export your walkthrough in SWF format or HTML5, which makes it very easy to share with others, stick it on your learning management system, or embed on an intranet.
 The HTML5 output is especially clever – whatever wizardry has been used to output a screen recording to a webpage, it seems to work.

 So, when should you choose a dedicated walkthrough solution such as Nickelled over elearning creation software such as Captivate?